 If you go to Lady Evelyn Lake in the early spring, as soon as the ice is gone, the lake level with be about 15 feet lower than in the summer months.
 The water level has to be raised by May 15 or so to permit cottagers and others to enjoy the lake.

-Forgotten in all this were the Anishinaabe people who had lived in the area for centuries if not millennia.
-Among other landmarks, the Diamond Lake pictograph site was partially submerged during the period of the dam’s existence.
-Check out Brian Back’s Ottertooth article here for a well-researched summary of the two dams and their impact.
+Forgotten in all this was the Ojibwe family whose hunting territory this was and who had lived in the area since 1800, if not longer.
+Among other landmarks, a few pictographs at the Diamond Lake pictograph site were partially submerged during the dam’s existence.
+Check out Brian Back’s Ottertooth article here for a well-researched summary of the two barriers and their impact.

-There was some scraping as we slipped through the “rapids” into Lady Evelyn Lake.
-Then it was a short paddle up to the first of the two portages which take you from Lady Evelyn Lake into Willow Island Lake (a part of the Lady Evelyn River system).
+There was some scraping as we slipped down the “rapids” into Lady Evelyn Lake.
+Then it was a short paddle up to the first of the two portages, which take you from Lady Evelyn Lake into Willow Island Lake (a part of the Lady Evelyn River system).

 An initial fifteen-meter stretch on a creek bed made up of boulders made for some awkward walking.
 It soon led to a well-trodden trail that came out to the marshy area at the end of the high-water portage.
-We had to do a double take since the area had changed some over the past decade.
-Where we had once pitched our tent on a previous trip was now on the edge of a beaver dam that has created a wetland.
+We did a double-take since the area had changed some over the past decade.
+The spot where we had pitched our tent on a previous trip was now on the edge of a beaver-created wetland.

-The 220-meter carry over, we loaded the canoe and set off down the pic you see below to get to the small lake and the start of the next portage.
+With the 220-meter carry done, we loaded the canoe and set off down the pic you see below to get to the small lake and the start of the next portage.
 Running along on the north side is a trail that may be used during lower water periods.
 We were happy to paddle through.

 The next portage was easy to find and do.
-Near the end there is a bit of a diversion to deal with some recent blowdown; the orange tape guides you through the small change to the route.
+Near the end, there is a bit of a diversion to deal with recent blowdown; the orange tape guides you through the slight change to the route.

-Down Willow Island Lake through the narrows into Sucker Gut Lake and a hard left and we paddled into what you see in the pic below.
-The first time we came through here we didn’t know anything about the Mattawapika Dam near the mouth of the Lady Evelyn River where it meets the Montreal River.
-It raised the water level of the entire lake by nine meters – all for the convenience of the mining companies.
-We had learned since that as a preliminary step fires would often be set in the area to be flooded.
-The charred trunks of the pines and spruces stand as silent witness to those times.
+Down Willow Island Lake, through the narrows into Sucker Gut Lake and then a hard left, we paddled into what you see in the picture below.
+The first time we came through here, we didn’t know anything about the Mattawapika Dam near the mouth of the Lady Evelyn River, where it meets the Montreal River.
+It raised the water level of the entire lake by four or five meters – all for the convenience of the mining companies.
+We had learned since that as a preliminary step, fires would often be set in the area to be flooded.
+The charred trunks of the pines and spruces stand as silent witnesses to those times.

-When we saw a canoe on Hobart Lake I figured that the premier campsite we were hoping to get was already occupied.
+When we saw a canoe on Hobart Lake, I figured the premier campsite we hoped to get was already occupied.
 We were busy formulating a Plan B as we paddled up to the site, one of our favourites, and found – well, nobody was there!

-Day Three: Hobart Lake – Maple Mountain – Lady Evelyn River
+Day 3: Hobart Lake – Maple Mtn – Lady Evelyn River